growly-foundation/suite-os/suite-etl/README.md

 ### Contract Endpoints

-- `GET /api/v1/contract/{contract_address}/analytics` - Get comprehensive analytics for a contract
+- `GET /api/v1/contracts/{contract_address}/analytics` - Get comprehensive analytics for a contract
-- `GET /api/v1/contract/{contract_address}/addresses` - Get addresses that have interacted with a contract
+- `GET /api/v1/contracts/{contract_address}/interacting-addresses` - Get addresses that have interacted with a contract
+- `POST /api/v1/contracts` - Add a contract to the standardized contracts table

+### ETL Endpoints

+- `POST /api/v1/etl/sync` - Start a background task to sync transactions for a contract or wallet address
+- `GET /api/v1/etl/sync/{task_id}` - Check the status of a sync task

 ### Query Parameters